Marsiling MRT station

-Marsiling MRT station is an above-ground Mass Rapid Transit (MRT) station on the North–South Line (NSL) in Woodlands, Singapore.
+Marsiling MRT station is an above-ground Mass Rapid Transit (MRT) station on the North–South Line (NSL) in Marsiling, Woodlands, Singapore.
 Operated by SMRT Trains, the station serves various nearby landmarks such as Marsiling Primary and Secondary schools and Fuchun Primary and Secondary Schools.

 The station was first announced as Woodlands West in February 1991, where it would be built as part of the Woodlands extension of the NSL.
 It was renamed to Marsiling in November.
 Construction for Marsiling began by July 1993 and completed in October 1994.
 Marsiling station opened on 10 February 1996.
 Half-height platform screen doors and high-volume low-speed fans were installed by August 2011 and the first quarter of 2013, respectively.

-Like most stations on the Woodlands extension, an extension of the NSL to Choa Chu Kang, connecting the it has a Kampong-styled roof and a colour scheme to blend in with its surroundings.
+Like most stations on the Woodlands extension, an extension of the NSL to Choa Chu Kang, it has a Kampong-style roof and a colour scheme designed to blend in with its surroundings.
 The station also has a privacy barrier as it is close to residential flats.